SuperOfficeDocs/superoffice-docs/docs/webtools/system-requirements.md

 ### MailLink

-MailLink stores its configuration in *%appdata%* folder under *SuperOffice\\MailLink*.
+MailLink stores its configuration in the *%appdata%* folder under *SuperOffice\MailLink*.
 This folder is part of a roaming profile so the MailLink configuration is not forgotten when the user signs out and back in again.

 ### Web Extensions

 It is necessary to make sure Web Extensions is set to automatically start when a user signs in.

-To store Web Extensions configuration, we use folder *%localappdata%\\SuperOffice\\SuperOffice Web Extensions*.
+To store Web Extensions configuration, we use folder *%localappdata%\SuperOffice\SuperOffice Web Extensions*.

 > [!NOTE]
 > The installation of the WebTools does not require administrative privileges, but the prerequisites do.
 For more information, see the [Web Tools installation documentation][2].